 Google provides this service in order to warn users to websites that the site is unsafe.
 It is also used by security systems to prevent users from browsing listed sites.

-If you are listed, it is an indication that your site has been compromised and/or infected with malware.
+If you are listed, this indicates that your site has been compromised and/or infected with malware.

 This monitor utilizes our global network of monitoring stations to make sure your website is available and responsive from around the world.
 The website monitor continuously checks your site for the following issues: